My-Upera/front-test/README.md

 Develop a Data Table that displays data fetched from a Mock API.
 The table should incorporate Search, Sort, and Pagination functionalities.
 It is crucial to implement the solution using Typescript and ensure strong typing throughout the implementation.
-Additionally, A pixel-perfect alignment of your implementation is essential.
+Also, I would like to point out that a pixel-perfect alignment of your implementation is essential.

 Figma Design: https://www.figma.com/file/IihiNUSeGYVR4SrrPn7Ovw/Table-UI-Design-Template-(Community)?type=design&node-id=7-618&mode=dev